Salvador Medialdea

-Salvador "Bingbong" Campo Medialdea (born October 14, 1951) is a Filipino lawyer, business executive and government administrator who served as the Executive Secretary of the Philippines, succeeding Paquito Ochoa Jr. at the start of President Rodrigo Duterte's term on June 30, 2016.
+Salvador "Bingbong" Campo Medialdea (born October 14, 1951) is a Filipino lawyer and former government official.
+He served as the Executive Secretary from 2016 to 2022 in the administration of President Rodrigo Duterte.
+He previously served as Presidential Assistant for Political Affairs and president of the National Livelihood Development Corporation under President Joseph Estrada.

+In March 2025, Medialdea served as Duterte's counsel during the latter's arrest and subsequent pre-trial hearing at the International Criminal Court (ICC).

 Early life and education

 Medialdea is the son of former Supreme Court Associate Justice Leo D. Medialdea who served from 1988 to 1992 under President Corazon Aquino.
 Born in Manila, Medialdea spent his early years in Davao City, where he was a childhood friend of President Rodrigo Duterte.
 He attended the Light Bringer School in the city before moving back to Manila to finish high school at Paco Catholic School.
 He received his BS Commerce Major in Management from Colegio de San Juan de Letran in 1972 and his law degree from San Beda College of Law in 1976.
 He passed the bar exams the following year.